ncullen93/pyGOBN/README.md

 	>>> gobn.learn(data) # Call the GOBNILP solver

 <h2>Example</h2>
 Here is a real example of running pyGOBN from the IPython shell.
-Here, the 'gobnilp' and 'scip' projects are already installed on my local machine, so I can simply set the parameter settings - walltime equal to 10 seconds - and then learn the Bayesian network from the data file.
+In this example, the GOBNILP source code has already installed on my local machine, so I can simply set the parameter settings - walltime equal to 10 seconds - and then learn the Bayesian network from the data file.
+This shows the type of output you can expect, although the level of output verbosity can easily be altered.

 ![alt tag](https://cloud.githubusercontent.com/assets/13004360/12934044/b6246e24-cf59-11e5-8e3f-73f467f18469.png)